FAQs –

 Can my pet have an annual vaccination during treatment?

 Ideally NO, we prefer vaccines either to be given a week or two before we start radiotherapy or a few weeks after the treatment is finished and any temporary side effects are resolved.
+However check this with us, as the advice may be case dependent.

 Can my pet have a bath during radiotherapy?

 We prefer for patients not to be bathed while undergoing radiotherapy.
 This is due to the risk of treatment field marks being rubbed off and also, should radiation side effects occur, it would be preferable to avoid contact with any shampoos which may cause irritation.
+However, again this is likely to be case dependent and depends on the site we are treating and expected toxicities.

 Can I apply cream to the radiation site?